-Using a multi-perspective approach involving satellites, surface monitors, and modeling, we show that the SoCAB was on average NO_x -limited during the COVID-19 period in April - July of 2020.
-While satellite data and the weekend/weekday effect suggest that Summertime in recent years may have been slightly NO_x -limited even before COVID-related mobile source reductions, Spring of 2020 was the first Spring on record to display NO_x -limited characteristics.
-This outcome was achieved

-- 390 by relatively large emissions reductions in Springtime (~20% reduction in SoCAB NO_x emissions), which was sufficient to offset the typical climatology of O3 sensitivity in the region.
-In Summertime, when O3 sensitivity is naturally more NO_x-limited than in Spring (a combination of biogenic emissions, warmer temperatures, and higher actinic flux), a 5% reduction in SoCAB NO_x emissions due to COVID-19 acted to push the region further into NO_x-limited territory.
-In both Spring and Summer of 2020, reductions in mobile source emissions due to COVID-related precautions were the largest contributor to regional NO_x - 395 emissions reductions.
-Thus, the natural experiment offered by data collected during the COVID-19 period of 2020 highlights that reductions in mobile source emissions alone could be a feasible pathway for shifting the SoCAB into a NO_x-limited O3 production regime.
+COVID-19 period in April-July of 2020.
+While satellite data and the weekend/weekday effect suggest that summertime in recent years may have been slightly NO_x -limited even before COVID-19-related mobile-source reductions, spring of 2020 was the first spring on record to display NO_x -limited characteristics.
+This outcome was achieved by relatively large emission reductions in springtime ($\sim 20 \%$ reduction in SoCAB NO_x emissions), which was sufficient to offset the typical climatology of O3 sensitivity in the region.
+In summertime, when O_3 sensitivity is naturally more NO_x -limited than in spring (a combination of biogenic emissions, warmer temperatures, and higher actinic flux), a 5% reduction in So-CAB NO_x emissions due to COVID-19 acted to push the region further into NO_x -limited territory.
+In both spring and summer of 2020, reductions in mobile-source emissions due to COVID-19-related precautions were the largest contributor to regional NO_x emission reductions.
+Thus, the natural experiment offered by data collected during the COVID-19 period of 2020 highlights that reductions in mobile-source emissions alone could be a feasible pathway for shifting the SoCAB into an NO_x -limited O_3 production regime.

-This work builds on recent studies that focused on the impacts of COVID-related precautions on O_3 and its precursors in Southern California.
-Naeger et al. (2020) compared TROPOMI NO2 levels in Spring of 2020 to levels observed in Spring of

-- 400 2019.
-While the authors excluded wet periods from their analysis, the 40% reduction that they report in Los Angeles is higher than similar studies that attempted to better-account for meteorology, such as Goldberg et al. (2020), who reported a 32% reduction in TROPOMI NO2 for Los Angeles.
-In Section 3, our bottom-up approach using measurements of vehicle activity yielded an estimated NO_x emissions reduction of 25% during the deepest point of the shutdown, with typical reductions of ~15-20% during Springtime and ~5% during Summertime.
-While our bottom-up estimate of the reduction in NO_x emissions - 405 due to COVID-19 is lower than those reported in Naeger et al. (2020) and Goldberg et al (2020), there are important considerations that must be made to address this discrepancy.
+This work builds on recent studies that focused on the impacts of COVID-19-related precautions on O_3 and its precursors in Southern California.
+Naeger and Murphy (2020) compared TROPOMI NO2 levels in spring of 2020 to levels observed in spring of 2019.
+While the authors excluded wet periods from their analysis, the 40 % reduction that they report in Los Angeles is higher than similar studies that attempted to better account for meteorology, such as Goldberg et al. (2020), who reported a 32 % reduction in TROPOMI NO2 for Los Angeles.
+In Sect.
+3, our bottom-up approach using measurements of vehicle activity yielded an estimated NO_x emission reduction of 25 % during the deepest point of the shutdown, with typical reductions of \sim 15 %-20 % during springtime and $\sim 5\%$ during summertime.
+While our bottom-up estimate of the reduction in NO_x emissions due to COVID-19 is lower than those reported in Naeger et al. (2020) and Goldberg et al. (2020), there are important considerations that must be made to address this discrepancy.
 First, both Naeger et al. (2020) and Goldberg et al. (2020) focused on city-scale observations, which included the city of Los Angeles rather than the broader SoCAB region focused on in this study.
-Naeger et al. (2020) showed that NO2 reductions were strongest in the urban core, therefore the numbers reported in Naeger (2020) and Goldberg (2020) would likely decrease if expanded to the broader SoCAB region.
-Secondly, ambient - 410 NO_2 levels are a function of both emissions and removal.
+Naeger et al. (2020) showed that NO2 reductions were strongest in the urban core; therefore, the numbers reported in Naeger (2020) and Goldberg (2020) would likely decrease if expanded to the broader SoCAB region.
+Second, ambient NO2 levels are a function of both emissions and removal.
 As shown in this work, reduced NO_x emissions produced a fundamental shift in the underlying photochemistry of the region, which could lead to a decrease in the NO_x lifetime due to enhanced photochemical cycling.
-Therefore, a given decrease in the NO_x emission rate could be concurrent with an increase in the NO_x removal rate, leading to a larger observed decrease in ambient NO_2 than can be explained by emissions alone.
+Therefore, a given decrease in the NO_x emission rate could be concurrent with an increase in the NO_x removal rate, leading to a larger observed decrease in ambient NO2 than can be explained by emissions alone.